redhat-cop/infra.aap_configuration/README.md

 This is a collection of roles for AWX/Ansible Tower.

 ## Release Process
-This collection uses an auatomated GitHub workflow to publish releases to Ansible Galaxy.
+This collection uses an automated GitHub workflow to publish releases to Ansible Galaxy.
 This workflow can be found in `.github/workflows/galaxy-release.yml`.
 It is dependent on `release.yml` and `galaxy.yml.j2`.
 See instructions below for usage.

 To publish a release to Galaxy:
 1) An administrator of the repository must configure a secret in the settings containing the API key for the Galaxy namespace.
 The secret should be called `ANSIBLE_GALAXY_APIKEY`.
 This is a one time step.